Rainy Day Wedding, Embrace the rain on your wedding day.

-Embrace the rain on your wedding day!
-Sounds crazy, right?
+Rainy Day Wedding?
 Who, in the world, would wish for rain on their wedding day– probably the most important day of your life?
-If you are a bride and you are planning for an outside wedding, probably the number one fear is “will it rain on my wedding day.”
+If you are a bride and planning for an outside wedding, probably the number one fear is “will it rain on my wedding day.”
 And with good reason, a rainy wedding day is probably the biggest fear that any bride and groom might have.
 You are in good company.
-It is recommended by smart industry pros everywhere, to have a backup plan.
+Smart industry pros recommend everywhere to have a backup plan.
 Actually, this would be applicable if you were doing either an outside or an inside wedding, to a lesser degree.
 While no one typically wishes for a rainy day wedding day — be prepared with a contingency plan, just in case.
-What steps or considerations can be taken in anticipation of bad weather?
+What steps can be taken in anticipation of bad weather?
 Repeating — have a backup plan — a Plan B, if you will.
 When searching for a venue, ask that question?
-For instance, if you are considering Sampson’s Hollow, an outdoor venue in the Great Smoky Mountains, ask “ what is the backup plan in case of rain or even snow? ” Fair question –right?
+For instance, if you are considering Sampson’s Hollow, an outdoor venue in the Great Smoky Mountains, ask, “ what is the backup plan in case of rain or even snow? ” Fair question –right?

 Legend and lore share stories of the good fortune found by a bride and groom if they have a rainy day wedding.
 Rain is symbolic in that it brings necessary water to the earth for growth and fertile crops.
 Farmers who were limited by rain for days?
 There’s a reason that a farming family had lots of children.
 And what about the custom of “tying the knot.”
 A cord of three strands is not easily broken.
 (Ecclesiastes 4:9-12).
 It’s a fact that when a rope or any woven material gets wet, it becomes more and more challenging to separate.
-The same principle might apply to a married couple, that when the rain and challenging times come, their bond just gets stronger.
-And what will you say about your wedding day in future years (as you tell the story to your children) — you made it through the rain (Thanks Barry Manilow for that song).
+The same principle might apply to a married couple, that when the rain and challenging times come, their bond gets stronger.
+And what will you say about your wedding day in future years (as you tell the story to your children) — you made it through the rain (Thanks, Barry Manilow, for that song).
 Consider also this: when your wedding day has come and gone, and your outdoor wedding has relieved you of a lot of the weather-related decision making — you will still have the same result as on a pretty day — you are married to your one true love.
 Isn’t that what the wedding day is all about?